Allan-Binga/Apartment-Management-System/README.md

-# 🏢 Apartment Manager Pro
+# 🏢 AModern Apartment Management System

 A modern web-based apartment management system for landlords and tenants.
 With payment handling via Stripe.
 Deployed on Heroku and AWS Amplify.